bdunn44/garage-pi/README.md

 You can easily test functionality with `scripts/test.sh`.
 Available commands are:
   - `./test.sh ble` - continuously scans for BLE beacons and prints details.
   - `./test.sh climate` - continuously takes climate readings and prints details.
-  - `./test.sh ble` - starts the go2rtc server and video stream.
+  - `./test.sh video` - starts the go2rtc server and video stream.
 You can view the go2rtc UI at `your-pi-address:1984`.

 ## MQTT Messages
 MQTT messages are published to the `garage-pi/ble/[MAC address]`, `garage-pi/temperature`, and `garage-pi/humidity` topics by default (the `garage-pi` piece is configurable).
 The log entries below provide good example messages: